albertkol/ua-qa/README.md

 # UA QA Tool

+UA QA is an interface for the `ua-contracts` CLI.
+Use UA QA to create and attach accounts with renewals or offers to your user.

 ## How to install?

 `ua-contracts` is a private repo.
 So in order to fetch the binary, tool will use try to make use of your github ssh key to clone the repo.